zillionare/python-project-wizard/docs/tutorial.md

 - PYPI_API_TOKEN, see [How to apply pypi token]
 - PERSONAL_TOKEN, see [How to apply personal token]

-## Step 6: Set Up codecov integration
+## Step 7: Setup codecov integration

 ???+ Tips